Updated: 7 January 2021

 Now retired I enjoy driving trains on the Bluebell and supporting the Bluebell’s wonderful Carriage and Wagon department as Director.

-Non-executive director Bluebell Railway Plc - acting chairman Bluebell Railway Preservation Society
+Non-executive director Bluebell Railway Plc, acting chairman Bluebell Railway Preservation Society, and strategic adviser to board

 A career of five years in the food manufacturing industry was followed by over thirty years in the food retailing sector, mostly with Marks & Spencer.
 This included management roles in buying, marketing and sales development.